schefels/room-climate-controller/README.md

   - Temperatur
   - Humidity

-* Displays measured values on a Adafruit 7-segment matrix and the CO2 level on a traffic light
+* Displays all measured values on a Adafruit 7-segment matrix and the CO2 level on a traffic light
+* Displays measured CO2 level on a traffic light (three LEDs: green, yellow, red)